mreider/gng/README.md

 password = "monkeyhead8"
 ```

-With this file we can upload some files to Ops Managers of your choice:
+The upload command is as follows:

 ```
-$ python gng.py --upload opsmanager.toml --path tmp
+$ python gng.py --upload [ops-manager-list-toml-file] --path [file-path-of-downloaded-files]
 ```